 26th – Katie Logan

-Friday Night Music is back!
-Your favorite Friday night activity is back and better than ever!
+Friday Night Music~Your favorite Friday night activity is better than ever!
 Bring your lawn chairs, blankets, picnics and friends and come out to enjoy the music!
 Music will be outside weather permitting.
-Acoustic, No Cover Charge.
+No cover charge in October.

 3rd – Mark Irvin